 This site provides extensive grammar resources and helpful tools for writing, including APA resource guides, and has examples of papers, in-text citations, endnotes/footnotes and the reference page.

 As your academic career begins to come to a close, you will start to focus on your future career and developing the skills necessary to seek, find and obtain employment.
 And we are here to help you with that as well.
 From resume creation to negotiating a salary, we will provide you with the tools necessary to be successful after you leave the classroom.
-Professional development workshops are hosted throughout the academic year.
+Professional development workshops are hosted throughout the academic year with our partners at VCU Career Services and request individual career advising via Handshake at VCU.
 Check the student calendar for dates and time.
 Online resources are available year-round.

-For questions about the Office of Student Success, documents, forms or policies, please contact your student success adviser.
+For questions about the Office of Student Success, documents, forms or policies, please contact your student success adviser or the Office of Student Success at email@example.com.